dotmind/rn-shadow-generator/README.md

 }
 ```

+## 🧪 Example app

+To see full app integration example please [refer to here](./examples/ShadowExampleApp/App.tsx).

+> ⚠️ To run the app please run here `yarn build` that the @dotmind/rn-shadow-generator npm package be able to link itselfs.
 ## ⚡️ Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.